huggingface/blog/inference-dgx-cloud.md

 Running serverless inference with Hugging Face models has never been easier.
 Here’s a step-by-step guide to get you started:

-_Note: You need access to an Organization with a [Hugging Face Enterprise](https://huggingface.co/enterprise) subscription to run Inference._
+_Note: You need access to an Organization with a [Hugging Face Enterprise Hub](https://huggingface.co/enterprise) subscription to run Inference._

 Before you begin, ensure you meet the following requirements:
 1. You are member of an Enterprise Hub organization.